 In Goethe Institut, it’s not just about language and communication, as they also introduce German culture to the Philippines through their fun-filled library and educational activities.

 The Goethe Library offers various German films, books, DVDs, German daily newspapers and magazines, reference books and dictionaries, music CDs, and more that could help students to further understand the German culture as well as its ties to the Philippines.
-Membership costs Php 800 for non-students and FREE for enrolled students.
-It’s valid for the entire year!

 The Goethe-Institut Library